The Counselling Process

 I am a 5-minute walk from the bus stop and a 10-minute walk from Wishaw train station.

-If you're coming by car, you can park for free on the street outside or feel free to use my runway.
+If you're coming by car please feel free to use my runway.

 Though if travelling is a problem, we can have our session by video call or telephone.